Update, February 2021: Google Pixel 4a review, six months later

-Google's several attempts at making own-branded phones has returned few victories, but one of the clear bright spots was last year's Pixel 3a.
+Google's several attempts at making self-branded phones have returned few victories, but one of the clear bright spots was the Pixel 3a.
 It turns out that Google's "less is more" approach really fits well within the constraints of a less-expensive phone, and its strengths in software and camera processing stand out against less-refined competition.

-It can easily be argued that its successor, the Pixel 4a, is the best cheap Android phone around, and an even more important device for building the Pixel brand than the upcoming higher-end Pixel 5.
-And on the face of it, Google did things right this year: it simplified to a single phone, improved the specs, kept the great camera, and dropped $50 off the price.
+It can easily be argued that its successor, the Pixel 4a, is the best cheap Android phone around, and an even more important device for building the Pixel brand than the pricier Pixel 5.
+And on the face of it, Google did things right with the 4a; it improved the specs, kept the same great camera, and dropped $50 off the A series price.
 That makes an enticing package — here's how it all works.

 At a glance

-Bottom line: The Pixel 4a is the new budget camera quality leader — but it doesn't stop there.
+Bottom line: The Pixel 4a is the budget camera quality leader — but it doesn't stop there.
 It has a larger screen than the 3a, but in a still-compact body, and is filled with solid specs and really good battery life.
-Its subdued design and lack of extra features may seem boring to some, but most will appreciate its simplicity when it comes to ease of use, software performance and consistent camera quality.
+Its subdued design and lack of extra features may seem boring to some, but most will appreciate its simplicity when it comes to ease of use, software performance, and consistent camera quality.

 - Unbeatable camera quality at this price